 Both digital tools and physical meetings have pros and cons, but it really is a case of thinking through what you are trying to achieve, what is safe and what is useful to the organization context you are operating within.
 ‘Pay now or pay later’ applies regardless of the tools you employ.
 It’s still better to be ahead of the curve than behind.
 This is something we can pride ourselves in being able to help with.

 Stuart Wigham is a Content Manager and Consultant at ON THE MARK.
 OTM’s experience and passion for collaborative business transformation that’s supported by pragmatism, systems thinking, and a belief in people is unparalleled.
-OTM has been in business for 29 years and is a global leader in organization design consulting.
+OTM has been in business for 29 years and is a global leader in organization design solutions.